druce/druce.github.io/_posts/2024-06-05-limitations-of-chatgpt.md

 - [Make a list of 50 cities that do not contain the letter 'a', or any diacritical variation thereof](/assets/2024/chicago.png).
 It returned 'Chicago'.
 Sometimes, with longer answers, it starts to forget the original question.

 - [Give me the list of all the countries with 'v' in their name](/assets/2024/countries.png).
-Missed El Salvador, Moldova.
-Sometimes if you ask it for countries starting with 'V' or 'K' it will miss Vietnam or Kenya
+It missed El Salvador, Moldova.
+Sometimes if you ask it for countries starting with 'V' or 'K' it will miss Vietnam or Kenya.

 - Ask ChatGPT to play Tic-Tac-Toe.
 It got better since 3.5 when it would cheat or go nuts, but doesn't play optimally.
-If you ask it to play chess, it generates illegal moves and plays like a small child.
+If you ask it to play chess, it makes illegal moves and plays like a small child.
 Think about this before you ask it to perform a complex analytical task like picking stocks!

 Here are prompts that work well: